Ann Richards (actress): American film career

-Richards left Australia for Hollywood only a few days after the attack on Pearl Harbor in December 1941.
+Richards left Australia for Hollywood on 11 December, only a few days after the attack on Pearl Harbor in December 1941.
 She arrived with only $75, all that the government would allow her to take out of the country.

 "I was prepared to do lectures or radio work if necessary", she later said.

-Ken G. Hall had sent on some film featuring her to Carl Dudley, an American-based writer who had worked on the script for It Isn't Done and with whom Richards was to stay when he arrived, but it had gone missing.
-Nonetheless, Dudley invited screenwriter Fred Finkleberg to dinner to meet Richards; he recommended her to top agent Leland Hayward.
+Ken G. Hall had sent on some film featuring her to Carl Dudley, an American-based writer who had worked on the script for It Isn't Done and with whom Richards was to stay when he arrived, but he gave it to an aspiring producer who lost it.
+Nonetheless, Dudley invited introduced her to Roy Meyers of the Leland Hayward Agency.